 How do I apply for my own place?Back to top

-How do I apply for a Macmillan guaranteed place?Back to top
+How do I apply for a guaranteed place in the marathon?Back to top

-If you have secured your own place then we just ask you to raise as much as possible.
-We will provide you with the same level of care and support that our guaranteed place runners receive.
+If you have your own place then we simply ask you to raise as much as possible and we'll provide you with the same level of care and support that our charity guaranteed place runners receive.

 What is your 'own place'?Back to top

-Your 'own place' means that you have registered for the Bupa Great South Run directly with the race organisers through their website www.greatrun.org.
-Plus you would have paid an entry fee directly to the Bupa Great South Run.
+Your 'own place' means that you have registered for the Yorkshire Marathon directly with the organisers through their website www.theyorkshiremarathon.com.

-What is a 'charity guaranteed place'?Back to top
+What is a 'guaranteed charity place'?Back to top

-A 'charity guaranteed place' means that you have completed a guaranteed charity place application form.
-We will notify you by phone to confirm that your application was successful.
+A 'guaranteed place' means that you have completed a Team Macmillan guaranteed place application form and you were notified by Macmillan, via a phone call, that your application was successful.
+Then you will receive a fundraising pack from us.

 What kind of support will Macmillan give me?Back to top